 Oxford Industries (OXM)

 Oxford Industries faces an uphill battle.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+StockStory Analyst Team

 2. Summary